sriharikapu/drs/readme.md

 ## Notes

-This repository holds the code for the smart-contract portion of a three-part system consiting of:
+This repository holds the code for the smart-contract portion of a three-part system consisting of:

 * A smart-contract for maintaining decentralized records of trusted entities via issuable keys and auditable access logs.
 * Decentralized application that uses this smart-contract for issuing and managing keys and storing related service data for those keys.